Metempsychosis

 In philosophy and theology, metempsychosis (μετεμψύχωσις) is the transmigration of the soul, especially its reincarnation after death.
 The term is derived from ancient Greek philosophy, and has been recontextualized by modern philosophers such as Arthur Schopenhauer, Kurt Gödel, Mircea Eliade, and Magdalena Villaba; otherwise, the word "transmigration" is more appropriate.
-The word plays a prominent role in James Joyce's Ulysses and is also associated with Nietzsche.
+The word plays a prominent role in James Joyce's Ulysses and is also associated with Friedrich Nietzsche.
 Another term sometimes used synonymously is palingenesis.